alextazin/UMLtoOWL/README.md

 1. Invoking the tool from command line
     - Run argoumltest1.bat Windows batch file.
 The input XMI and output OWL files are specified in this batch file.
 2. Invoking tool from Java code
     - Run argoumltest2.bat Windows batch file.
-This batch file compiles and exectes a Java code that invokes the tool.
+This batch file compiles and exectes ArgoUMLText.java code that invokes the tool.
 The input XMI and output OWL files are specified in the Java code.